-The Student Handbook for the Graduate Compliance Programs provides a guide to the policies and procedures applicable to the master of jurisprudence (MJ) degree in health law or corporate and business law, graduate-level certificates, and the MJ/MBA dual degree.
+The Student Handbook for the Graduate Compliance Programs provides a guide to the policies and procedures applicable to the master of jurisprudence (MJ) degree, graduate-level certificates, and the MJ/MBA dual degree.
 Students in the MJ/MBA program are referred to both this handbook and the MBA Student Handbook, which is located within the School of Business Administration at Widener University.
 All students should also refer to the Widener University Student Handbook, when applicable.

-This handbook is accessible in the Student Resource Center on Canvas and on the Delaware Law School website at delawarelaw.widener/edu.
+This handbook is accessible in the Student Resource Center on Canvas and on the Delaware Law School website at delawarelaw.widener.edu.
 The policies provided herein are subject to change.
-If any changes occur, you will be notified via the placement of the most recent handbook in the Student Resource Center.
+If any changes occur, you will be notified via the placement of the most recent handbook in the Student Resource Center and on the website.